 Traditional DWCs are the easiest to build.
 Here’s a list of the parts you’ll need to set up your first system:

 The method is simple: connect the pump to the tubing, the tubing to the airstone, and place the airstone in the bucket.
 Fill up the bucket with water, properly pH and add your nutrients, and start your seeds.
+(Both of those links are to great videos that go into a lot more depth!)

 If the water is properly oxygenated, there’s no reason why your plant’s roots can’t remain submerged deep in the water (hence the name) for the entire life cycle of the plant!.